MoriEdan/ISOKIT/README.md

 Please make sure you read everything carefully if you make your own image.

-## ACTIVATION
+## ACTIVATION / LICENSE

+This is a legitimate image made with official tools and known sources of good information, This image is not made or endorsed or supported by Microsoft in any way.

-You will still need to activate windows with your licence or use your organizations activation service.
+You will still need to activate windows with your license or use your organizations activation service.

+All rights reserved by Microsoft, This image can receive windows updates but may stop receiving them at any time at Microsofts sole discretion.